Map Filter Collapse

 Weather and Haze Outlook

-The southern ASEAN region is forecast to remain, with the overall hotspot and smoke haze situation expected to be subdued.
-However, few to isolated hotspots with localized smoke plumes may still occur.
-The prevailing winds over areas south of the Equator are likely to be light and variable in direction.
+Shower activities are expected over the southern ASEAN region.
+The overall hotspot and smoke haze situation is likely to remain subdued, though few to isolated hotspots with localized smoke plumes may still occur in drier areas.
+The prevailing winds over areas south of the Equator are forecast to blow mainly from the southeast.

 • All maps are to be used solely for displaying meteorological/geophysical information, and not for any other purpose.
 All maps are not to scale and for illustrative purpose only.